BioJulia/PopGen.jl/docs/getting_started/comparison.md

 The original file is `3.2mb` (the horizontal line), and our `PopData` object takes up ~`3.5mb` in memory (300kb larger than the source file) versus the ~`5.3mb` of a `genind`, which is ~1.5x larger than the source file.
 That's quite a big difference!

 ### Summary statistics
 The obvious hallmark of population genetics is heterozygosity values and F-statistics.
-Here we'll compare the basic summary statistics that can be produced using `hierfstat` and `PopGenjl`.
+Here we'll compare the basic summary statistics that can be produced using `hierfstat` and `PopGen.jl`.

 <Tabs
   block={true}